Aliases for GSTM2 Gene

 GeneCards Summary for GSTM2 Gene

-GSTM2 (Glutathione S-Transferase Mu 2 (Muscle)) is a Protein Coding gene.
-Diseases associated with GSTM2 include Testis Seminoma and Progressive Bulbar Palsy.
-Among its related pathways are Phase II conjugation and Glutathione metabolism.
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is GSTM5.
+GSTM2 (Glutathione S-Transferase Mu 2) is a Protein Coding gene.
+Among its related pathways are Glutathione metabolism and Platinum drug resistance.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
+An important paralog of this gene is GSTM1.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.